Equity & Inclusion

 Additional information on diversity, equity and inclusion can also be found on the UC Berkeley Diversity website.

 If you have questions or comments regarding Berkeley Physics and the department's diversity, equity and harassment policies or practices, or if you would like to notify the department of Physics about any concerns you have related to diversity, equity and harassment, please submit it via the form linked below.
 Comments can be submitted anonymously.
-(Please note that we do not intend for these comments to be used to report specific incidents of sexual harassment/sexual violence; however, if such reports are made via the form, we will share them with OPHD).
+(Please note that we do not intend this comment box to be used to report specific incidents of sexual harassment, sexual violence, discrimination, or hostile work environment; however, if such reports are made via the box, we will share them with OPHD.)
 Your feedback is instrumental in providing department leaders a clearer picture of the opportunities and challenges that are arising, and their prevalence.

 In the event of an incident, we strongly encourage anyone who is a survivor or knows someone who is a survivor of sexual violence and/or sexual harassment to contact PATH to Care, a confidential resource.
 PATH to Care advocates can provide support, guidance, and advice on reporting options.
 If a survivor wishes to report, PATH to Care can assist in identifying the best reporting agency and can provide accompaniment during a report.
 Survivors who wish to report can contact the police (UCPD or a local law enforcement agency) or the Office for the Prevention of Harassment and Discrimination (OPHD).